Miaiah/INST126_Proj4_Group/README.md

 https://github.com/Miaiah/INST126_Proj4_Group/issues/1#issue-755671762

 Aside from the dataset containing all COVID-19 cases in each Maryland County, we have also created a dataset consisting of education rates in each MAryland County.
 Using this dataset along with the dataset consisting of all COVID-19 cases in each Maryland County, we will be able to analyze and investigate trends comparing educational rates and COVID-19 cases.
 This will be one of our defined functions, called educationalRates().

 Linked below is a preview of the dataset consisting of educational rates that we have chosen, consisting of the first few rows:

+Another dataset that we created is a dataset consisting of ratial trends in every state.
+With this dataset, we can